Symptoms, Treatments, and Prognosis for Papillary Thyroid Carcinoma

 This is an extremely effective type of "chemotherapy" will little or no potential downsides (eg, no hair loss, nausea, or weight loss).

-Uptake is enhanced by high thyroid-stimulating hormone (TSH) levels; thus, patients should be off thyroid replacement and on a low iodine diet for at least 1 to 2 weeks before being treated with radiactive iodine.
+Uptake is enhanced by high thyroid-stimulating hormone (TSH) levels.
+To raise TSH patients can either stop taking their thyroid replacement medication or undergo 2 injections of Thyrogen® prior to undergoing radioactive iodine therapy (or radioiodine remnant ablation).
+In addition, patients need to be on a low iodine diet for at least 1 to 2 weeks before being treated with radiactive iodine.
 It is usually given 6 weeks after surgery (although it depends on the patient), and it can be repeated every 6 months if necessary (within certain dose limits).

 Thyroid Hormone Replacement and Papillary Thyroid Cancer?